EddieMachete/educational-bank/README.md

 Features are initially documented in the [wiki](https://github.com/EddieMachete/educational-bank/wiki).
 The contents of the wiki are used to generate GitHub issues which are grouped under features.
 I use GitHub milestones to create those features and group issues.
 The project [Educational Bank](https://github.com/users/EddieMachete/projects/1/views/1) is used to track progress.

+## Developiong inside a VS Code Dev Container

+1. Open this project as a Dev Container in VS Code by selecting the option `Clone repository in container volume` or `Open folder in container` (preferred)
+2. In the terminal, run the following commands:
+   * `cd apiRails`
+   * `rvm install ruby-2.7.5`
+   * `gem install bundler`
+   * `bundle`
+   * `rails db:migrate RAILS_ENV=development`
+3. Start the project burunning in the terminal the command `rails server`
+4. In yur browser, navigate to http://127.0.0.1:3000/

+This project contains a _Dev Container definition_ under `.devcontainer/devcontainer.json` which instructs VS Code what types of containers to start to setup this development environment.
+It also forwards the port so we can view the project on the browser.
+The above commands are needed to initialize rails so we can run the development server.

 ## Docker build

 docker build -t rails-toolbox --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) -f Dockerfile.rails .